Mongolkun/WuJiXing/README.md

 ---

 WuJiXing © 2025 by Pathfinder Mongol.kun is licensed under Creative Commons Attribution 4.0 International.
-To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/
+To view a copy of this license, visit [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)